-Dr. Lucie Lapovsky is an economist who consults, writes and speaks widely on issues related to higher education finance, strategy, governance, and enrollment management.
-She also specializes in searches for chief financial officers and writes and speaks on issues related to women’s leadership.
-Her clients include public and private colleges and universities throughout the United States and various companies and organizations throughout the world.
-Recent clients include the University of the Sciences, Drew University, Kenyon College, Sarah Lawrence College, Saint Mary’s College in Indiana and Portland State University in Oregon.
-In addition, she is actively engaged in research on tuition discounting and cost containment in higher education.
+Lucie Lapovsky, principal of Lapovsky Consulting, is an economist who consults, writes and speaks widely on issues related to higher education finance, pricing, strategy, governance, and enrollment management.
+She also specializes in searches for chief financial officers.
+Her clients include private schools, colleges and universities throughout the United States and various companies and organizations throughout the world.
+Recent clients include the Japanese Educational Foundation, The National Association of Independent Schools, The Endeavor Foundation, Nomura Securities, Pitzer College, York College of PA, Roanoke College, Illinois Wesleyan University, The Kiski School and Cheshire Academy.
+In addition, she is actively engaged in research on price resets, tuition discounting and cost containment.

 She is the co-editor of three books: Strategic Financial Challenges for Higher Education: How to Achieve Quality, Accountability and Innovation; Roles and Responsibilities of Chief Financial Officers both published by Jossey-Bass and The White House Project Report: Benchmarking Women’s Leadership.
-She also is the author of more than 200 chapters and articles and is a frequent speaker at major higher education conferences.
+She is a frequent contributor to Forbes and is the author of more than 200 chapters and articles as well as a frequent speaker at major higher education conferences.

 She received her B.A. degree from Goucher College, and her M.A. and Ph.D. degrees in Economics from the University of Maryland at College Park.
-She also attended the Institute for Educational Management at Harvard and the Directors Institute at Duke.
-Among the many honors she has received, she was named one of the top 100 women in Maryland in 1999 by the Daily Record and she received the Alumni Award of Honor from Packer Collegiate Institute in 2009.
+She also attended the new President’s Institute and the Institute for Educational Management at Harvard and the Directors Institute at Duke.
+Among her many honors, she was the recipient of the Donna Shavlik award from the American Council on Education for Advancing Women’s Leadership in Higher Education in 2016; she was named one of the top 100 women in Maryland in 1999 by the Daily Record and she received the Alumni Award of Honor from Packer Collegiate Institute in NY in 2009.